axa-group/bauta.js/packages/bautajs/documentation.md

 ### Dynamic datasources

 Datasources used in every request are compiled on demand.
-It allow to add dynamic information into them, specifying properties from `req`, `config` and `env` (environment variables) objects.
+It allow to add dynamic information into them, specifying properties from `ctx`, `$static` and `env` (environment variables) objects.
+ - `ctx`: reference to the current context, see (types)[./src/utils/types.ts] Context.
+ - `$static`: reference to the $static generic data coming from the Bautajs constructor parameter dataSourceStaticCtx.
+ - `env`: reference to the current NodeJS process.env.
 See the template syntax format at [stjs][20]. to retrieve dynamic data.